Catawissa Mountain: Biology

 Catawissa Mountain is one of several places in Columbia County that has unbroken tracts of forest.
 It is part of a forested corridor between the Susquehanna River and Moosic Mountain.

 Amphibians use the vernal pools on Catawissa Mountain as breeding grounds, including American toads, wood frogs, and spotted salamanders.

 In Pennsylvania State Game Lands Number 58, the forests on Catawissa Mountain are hardwood/heath forests.
 Trees in these forests include red maple, chestnut oak, scarlet oak, mountain laurel, black huckleberry, and lowbush blueberry.
 Numerous plant species inhabit the mountain's vernal pools.
 These include cranberry, cinnamon fern, royal fern, tussock sedge, pitch pine, and numerous others.

 Recreation

 The Pennsylvania State Game Lands Number 58 are located on Catawissa Mountain.
-Use of all terrain vehicles on the mountain is increasing, as of 2004.
-The Columbia County Natural Heritage Inventory of 2004 suggested blocking all terrain vehicle trails near the mountain's vernal pools.
+Portions of Catawissa Mountain lying in Pennsylvania State Game Lands Number 58 are heavily hunted for white-tailed deer.
+Large tracts of Catawissa Mountain are privately owned.
+Although some all-terrain vehicle use occurred in certain areas in the early 2000s, the Columbia County Natural Heritage Inventory of 2004 recommended prohibiting all-terrain vehicle trails near the mountain's vernal pools.